darwin-b/Fav-MoviesBuilder/README.md

 # Fav-Movies-Database-with-PYTHON

-1.Place all of the three files in one folder
+Place all of the three files in one folder.
-2.Execute entertainment.py
+Execute entertainment_movies.py

 This is just a sample, so u might not find many movies.